djeada/Databases-Notes/notes/06_distributed_databases/01_distributed_database_systems.md

 Consistency models define how and when updates to data become visible to users.
 The choice of consistency model depends on the specific requirements of an application.

-- **Strong Consistency**: Ensures that any read operation after a write will always see the most recent data.
-For example, when a user updates their profile information, all subsequent reads will reflect this change immediately.
-This model simplifies application development but can impact performance due to the overhead of maintaining consistency across nodes.
+- **Strong consistency** guarantees that every read operation after a write retrieves the most recent data, providing a predictable and reliable behavior for applications.
+For instance, if a user updates their profile information, any subsequent access to this profile will show the updated details immediately.
+While this model simplifies application logic, it can degrade performance due to the additional overhead of synchronizing data across all nodes in real-time.

-- **Eventual Consistency**: Allows for updates to propagate to all nodes over time, so there may be a delay before all nodes reflect the latest data.
-An example is a social media post that doesn't appear instantly to all followers but eventually becomes visible.
-This model improves performance and availability but requires applications to handle the possibility of reading outdated data temporarily.
+- **Eventual consistency** allows updates to propagate asynchronously to all nodes, leading to a potential delay before all nodes reflect the updated data.
+For example, a new social media post might not appear instantly for every follower but will eventually become visible to everyone.
+This approach enhances system performance and availability but requires applications to account for the possibility of temporarily serving stale or outdated information.

 Choosing the appropriate consistency model involves balancing the need for up-to-date information with the system's performance and availability requirements.